-When choosing a personal injury lawyer, it’s very important to pick one who not only works well with you but also has your best interests in mind.
+When choosing a personal injury lawyer, it’s very important to pick one who works well with you and has your best interests in mind.
 Plenty of lawyers seem nice enough, but they only care about making money.
 There are some telltale signs you can look for that show how well an attorney is going to handle your case and what they care about.

-To choose the right Huntsville personal injury attorney, you should look for:
+To choose the right Huntsville personal injury lawyer, you should look for:

-- Experience: A law firm that has been working with cases like yours for years is much more likely to get the results that you need than an inexperienced attorney.
+- Experience: A law firm that has worked with cases like yours for years may be able to get the results you need more than an inexperienced attorney.

 - Results: It may help you to look at what a personal injury law firm has done for others so you can see what they’re capable of.
 Good results for other injured people could mean good results for you as well.

 One of our personal injury lawyers in Huntsville will talk to you for free so you can get a good idea of what our firm is about.
-Anyone who works for us will show you why people in Alabama look to Morris Bart, LLC, after an accident.
+Anyone who works for us will show you why people in Alabama look to the Morris Bart law firm after an accident.